-The purpose of the Internal Audit's (IA) function is to help the Board and Executive Management to protect the assets, reputation and sustainability of the Group by challenging the effectiveness of the framework of controls that enable risk to be assessed and managed.
-IA assists the Group in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's governance, risk management and internal control.
-The internal audit activity's responsibilities are defined by the SIH ARC as part of their oversight role.
+The purpose of the Internal Audit's (IA) function is to help the Board and Executive Management to protect the assets, reputation, and sustainability of the Company by challenging the effectiveness of the framework of controls that enable risk to be assessed and managed.
+IA assists the Company in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's governance, risk management and internal control.
+The internal audit activity's responsibilities are defined by the SIH Audit, Risk & Compliance Committee as part of their oversight role.

-At least annually, the Chief Audit Executive will submit to Executive Management and the ARC an internal audit plan for review and approval.
-The internal audit plan will consist of a schedule as well as budget and resource requirements for the next calendar year.
-The internal audit plan will be developed based on a prioritization of the audit universe using a risk-based methodology, including input of senior management, the SIH ARC and entity-specific audit committees.
-The Chief Audit Executive will review and adjust the plan, as necessary, in response to changes in the organization's business, risks, operations, programs, systems, and controls.
-Any significant deviation from the approved internal audit plan will be communicated to senior management and the SIH ARC through periodic activity reports.
+At least annually, the Chief Audit Executive submits to Executive Management and the Audit, Risk & Compliance Committee an internal audit plan (including schedule of audits and resources) for review and approval.
+The audit plan covers all SIH's functions and business units and encompasses all SIH entities.
+The internal audit plan is developed based on a prioritization of the audit universe using a risk-based methodology, including input of senior management, the SIH Audit, Risk & Compliance Committee, and entity-specific audit committees.
+The Chief Audit Executive reviews and adjust the plan, as necessary, in response to changes in the organization's business, risks, operations, programs, systems, and controls.
+Any significant deviation from the approved internal audit plan will be communicated to senior management and the SIH Audit, Risk & Compliance Committee through periodic reporting.

-The Chief Audit Executive or designee following the conclusion of each internal audit engagement will produce a written report that is distributed as appropriate.
-Internal audit results will also be communicated to the ARC.
+A written communication is provided following the conclusion of each audit and is distributed as appropriate.
+IA results is also be communicated to the Audit, Risk & Compliance Committee.

-The internal audit report will include management's response and corrective action taken or to be taken in regard to the specific findings and recommendations.
-Management's response will include a timetable for the anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.
-The internal audit activity will be responsible for appropriate follow-up on engagement findings and recommendations.
-All findings will remain open until the risks identified have been addressed by management.
+The internal audit report includes management's response and corrective action taken or to be taken in regard to the specific findings and recommendations.
+Management's response includes a timetable for the anticipated completion of action to be taken and an explanation for any corrective action that will not be implemented.
+Through a standard follow-up process, IA will monitor and report on the status of open issues to the SIH5 Audit, Risk and Compliance Committee or SIH Board, as well as any relevant entity-specific audit committee, and verify that the risks identified have been addressed by management.

-The Chief Audit Executive will periodically report to Executive management and the ARC on the internal audit activity's purpose, authority, and responsibility, as well as performance relative to its plan.
+The Chief Audit Executive will periodically report to Executive management and the Audit, Risk & Compliance Committee on the internal audit activity's purpose, authority, and responsibility, as well as performance relative to its plan.